dsadinoff/brith/README.md

 The ideas here are EXPERIMENTAL and not to be taken as any kind of standard.
 They may change at any time.

 See demos here: https://dsadinoff.github.io/hebrew-cantillation-braille/

+2017-4-17 - fixed error with dagesh-mapiq

+Known Issues:
+* Need to turn dagesh into a prefix rather than a postfix as in the source.